James Madison Institute

 - James Madison Institute, 2009 form 990, annual organizational IRS filing, November 15, 2010.

-- James Madison Institute, About, organizational website, accessed November 2013.
+- James Madison Institute, Staff, organizational website, accessed August 2016.